- Webb’s adding machine could add just 9,999.

 Samuel Jackson Webb was born on 3 September, 1862, in Homer, Louisiana.
 He was the first son of Dr. Stephen M. D. Webb (1826-1886), born in North Carolina, a distinguished and popular physician in this part of the state, and his wife Martha C. Jackson Webb (1839-1877), born in Alabama.
 The family had also: the girls Anna (born 1860), Mary (b.
 1864), Carrie (1865-1963), Rosa (b.
 1869), and the boy Robert Dickens (1867-1950).

-Stephen M. D. Webb was related to some of the most prominent families of North Carolina, Alabama and Miss.
+Stephen M. D. Webb was related to some of the most prominent families of North Carolina, Alabama and Mississippi.
 He was a nephew of the Dr. Robert Webb of Alabama, a first cousin of John Sharp Williams, a prominent American politician, and a cousin of Lucy Ware Webb Hayes, the wife of Rutherford B. Hayes, the 19th President of the United States.

 Samuel was educated in the local schools and always showed a creative mind and a knack for applying this creativity to practical inventions.
 In the late 1880s and early 1890s Webb spent much of his time after the invention of his famous steam powered cotton compress in the east, in Pennsylvania, overseeing the manufacture of the machines.
 By the mid-1890s, the business was a booming concern and Webb brought other family members into the firm to help its operation, including his brother Robert, who earned a medical degree in 1892.